EFTEC/PdoOne/README.md

 >Note if returnArray is true then it returns an associative array.
 > if returnArray is false then it returns a mysqli_result
->Note: It resets the current parameters (such as current select, from, where,etc.)
+>Note: It resets the current parameters (such as current select, from, where, etc.)

 #### toList($pdoMode)
 It's a macro of **runGen()**.
 It returns an associative array or false if the operation fails.